What Aspect of Sleep Does Alcohol Impact Most?

 Over time, relying on alcohol for sleep can create a challenging cycle that’s hard to break.
 You might find yourself needing it to fall asleep, only for it to disrupt your rest later in the night.
 This can lead to chronic issues like insomnia and can even worsen dangerous conditions like sleep apnea.
 Understanding how alcohol interferes with your body’s natural sleep process is a crucial first step toward getting the truly restorative rest you deserve.
 Let’s look at two of the most significant sleep problems tied to drinking.

-The Connection Between Alcohol and Insomnia
+The Vicious Cycle of Alcohol and Insomnia

 If you have trouble falling or staying asleep, you might have insomnia.
 And if you’re reaching for a drink to help, you could be making it worse.
 While alcohol’s sedative effect can make you fall asleep faster, it ultimately harms sleep quality as your body metabolizes it overnight.
 This often leads to waking up in the middle of the night and finding it difficult to go back to sleep.